troyready/semver-resource/README.md

 * `disable_ssl`: *Optional.* Disable SSL for the endpoint, useful for S3 compatible providers without SSL.

+* `non_anonymous`: *Optional.* Disable anonymous S3 authentication, allowing authentication to fallback to temporary credentials when running on an EC2 instance.

 ### `swift` Driver

 The `swift` driver works by modifying a file in a container.